tinijs/tinijs/apps/tinijs.dev/content/toolbox-posts/101 - get-started/index.md

 }
 +++

+<tini-message color="warning-subtle">The development of <strong>Tini Toolbox</strong> is currently pending because I'm focusing on <a href="/ui">Tini UI</a>.
+In the meantime, anything that works on browsers probably works in TiniJS apps, therefore please use those libraries directly.
+For more details about working with utilites, please see <a href="/framework/adding-features">features and interoperable</a>. 🙇‍♂️</tini-message>

 **Tini Toolbox** is a collection of commonly used utilities and services for building web applications.
 It is aimed to provide every useful tools from a wide range of categories in a unified place.

 The utils and services can be used with TiniJS framework and other frameworks or no framework.